mmmago/cowboyunleashed/README.md

 # Download / Installation
 [**Download the IPA here**](https://github.com/mmmago/cowboyunleashed/releases)

 As this app is not on the appstore, you need to **sideload it** your favourite way.
-[Altstore](https://altstore.io/), or [sideloadly](https://sideloadly.io/) can help you with that, but there are other way. **Be careful that the app will need to be re-installed / re-signed every 7 days in order to work as this is how apple restricts sideloading.**
+[Sideloadly](https://sideloadly.io/) can help you with that, but there are other way. **Be careful that the app will need to be re-installed / re-signed every 7 days in order to work as this is how apple restricts sideloading.**

 Please see [installation tutorial](https://github.com/mmmago/cowboyunleashed/blob/main/Installation%20tutorial.md).